vmleon/oci-multiplayer-old/livelabs/devops/clean/clean.md

   ![Paste Command](images/access-paste-command.png)

-7. Check it is configured.
-Run the following command and see the services.
+7. Run the following command to see the microservices composing the application and check that `kubectl` is configured to access your Kubernetes Cluster.

     ```bash
     <copy>kubectl get pods</copy>